redis/redis-doc/topics/sentinel.md

 to detect this master as failing of 2 sentinels (if the agreement is not reached the automatic failover does not start).

-However note that whatever the agreement you specify to detect an instance as not working, a Sentinel requires **the vote from the majority** of the known Sentinels in the system in order to start a failover and reserve a given *configuration Epoch* (that is a version to attach to a new master configuration).
+However note that whatever the agreement you specify to detect an instance as not working, a Sentinel requires **the vote from the majority** of the known Sentinels in the system in order to start a failover and obtain a new *configuration Epoch* to assign to the new configuraiton afte the failiver.

 In other words **Sentinel is not able to perform the failover if only a minority of the Sentinel processes are working**.